xibei-chen/DA3/README.md

 # CEU MSBA Data Analysis 3
-This is Xibei's repo for all the assignments for course DA3.
+This is Xibei's repo for all the assignments for course DA3 - Prediction with Machine Learning.